What are the different types of archaeological theory?

 The methods of cultural history theory were found to be somewhat flawed, though not illogical.
 This method of archeology postulated that all changes and variations within a culture must be derived from the observation of that people of another culture.
 The focus was primarily on why cultures changed and developed, rather than simply observing that these developments occurred.
 Methods for determining trade, movement, and relationships between cultures were carried over from cultural-historical archeology and applied to other archaeological theories.

-See also What is guanine?
+See also What is quantum theory?

 Archaeological process theory developed both within and outside cultural-historical archaeology.
 In the early 1960s, many archaeologists became aware of what they called the very romantic and opinionated view that they felt past cultural historical archaeologists had used in interpreting the data.
 To counter this, procedural archaeologists sought to apply the scientific method to archaeological dig sites, forming non-emotional hypotheses about how and why people lived.
 This archaeological theory helped excavators look at dig sites more objectively, without putting their own opinions on the puzzle pieces, although some considered it a cold way of approaching history.